 Learn More: Slime Volleyball

-Move the cursor through the tangled maze to reach the green block.
-The trick is that players are battling against several other cursors to be the first while the numbered square controls the red blockage.
+Cursors couldn’t be simpler to play!
+Players simply need to move the cursor through the tangled maze to reach the green block.
+The trick is that along the way they’ll need to battle against several other cursors to be the first while.
+Beyond that, they’ll need to avoid the red blockages.

 30. Magic School Bus